unitaryfund/unitary.foundation/src/content/blog/2025_optimize_bosch.md

 The parameters of free electrons and free orbitals are crucial parameters to make this project possible as a full configuration interaction can take up to TBs of RAM to calculate.
 That being said, our current simple setup can replicate the location where $$\text{NH}_3$$ is produced on the catalyst surface.

 Comments?
 Questions?
 Please let us know at [Issues page](https://github.com/minhtriet/minhtriet.github.io/issues)

+## Special thanks
+This work done in QOSF cohort 9 Quantum mentorship program.
+My gratitude to my mentor Danial Motlagh and to the organizer QOSF

 # References
 [1] Reaction mechanism and kinetics for ammonia synthesis on the Fe(211) reconstructed surface.
 Jon Fuller, Alessandro Fortunelli, William A. Goddard III, and  Qi An.
 Physical Chemistry Chemical Physics Issue 21, 2019